 OUR MISSION: By referral to the three major national blood banks, Veterans Emergency Blood Bank has a goal of gathering 1,000 donated pints of blood each year and the funds for typing, testing, processing, storage and transport of the blood to local Emergency Rooms and Hospitals around the U.S. to help loved ones and injury victims in need.
+While this is a veterans sponsored project, unfortunately we cannot designate that only veterans will receive the blood.
 The American Red Cross works in 45 states and Veterans Emergency Blood Bank cooperates with two other blood banks, United and Oneblood in the remaining states.
 The average cost of typing, testing, processing, storage and transporting a pint of blood varies and we are seeking donations for the cost of typing, testing, processing, storage and transport.

 Typing and testing blood: After blood is drawn, it is tested for the ABO blood group type and the Rh type (positive or negative), as well as for any unexpected red blood cell antibodies that may cause problems in the recipient.
 Screening

 B and C, human immunodeficiency virus

 (HIV) 1 and w 2, human T- lymphotropic